 Yet tonight, Clara was forced to contemplate the possibility that she's been subconsciously engineering her own demise.
 Unable to cope with the events of last season, has she been throwing herself at danger in the hope that, one day, her luck would run out and the pain would finally be over?
 Or has she simply been following the Doctor's example of coping with loss, by immersing herself in her 'work'?
 I'm tempted to think the latter.
 A suicidal Clara flies in the face of someone so clearly enraptured with Jane Austen.

 Her question 'Why can't I be like you?' felt like a lament.
 She's been trying all season to emulate her mentor, but there are differences between them that just can't be bridged.
 The Doctor is essentially immortal—if he makes a mistake, he has a built-in back up plan.
 For Clara, there are no second chances.
-She also has but a fraction of the Doctor's knowledge and experience -- and tonight she fell woefully short.
+She also has but a fraction of the Doctor's knowledge and experience—and tonight she fell woefully short.
 Making Rigsy pass on the chronolock, hoping to exploit a loophole in Ashildr's promise to keep her safe, seemed ostensibly like the perfect solution.
 Yes, it was risky—but risky is what they do every week.
 If only Clara had heeded the inexplicably named Rump's words more closely.
-The chronolock could be passed on, but its effects could not be cheated—meaning someone had to die.
+The chronolock could be passed on, but its effects could not be cheated—meaning that someone had to die.

 That Clara spent her last moments making the Doctor promise not to go all John Hurt again, was beautiful.
 Virtually everything she said revealed how intimately she's come to know him.
 The Doctor's anger was palpable as he promised to rain down holy hell on Ashildr unless she rescinded Clara death sentence, but Clara knew that his resolve would falter, even if he himself didn't.
 Instead, she made him promise to heal himself, and ordered that her death go unavenged.
 She even managed to protect Ashildr from his wrath.
-My heart broke at the Doctor saying, "What about me?"
+My heart broke at the Doctor saying, 'What about me?
 With no Clara, who will be there to save him?
 And Clara's sadness at being unable to provide any future succour was tragic.